-Access to the interior of the detector, when carrying out any work, must be conducted by a competent person!
+Access to the interior of the detector, when carrying out any work, must be conducted by a competent person! ⚠ It is recommended to bump test detector(s) prior to resetting the service reminder message!

 - 1. Carefully remove the detector cover to access the circuit board. - 2.
 Tap the 'test button' 3 times within 2 seconds. - 3.
 The service message on screen will reset. - 4.
 Carefully replace the back cover.